List of Hua Chenyu concerts: 2024 Mars Concert Tour

 The 2024 Mars Concert Tour is the second concert tour by Hua Chenyu.
-Over the May Day holiday, Hua held a early morning sunrise-themed concert at Yangma Island in Yantai, Shandong province.
+Over the May Day holiday, Hua held an early morning sunrise-themed concert at Yangma Island in Yantai, Shandong province.
 Around 130,000 fans attended the concert in a single day, making it one of the most-attended concerts in history.
 In Hong Kong, he held three-consecutive shows at the Central Harbourfront Event Space with 20,000 people each day.